TSA Conditions and Guidelines

 Some key items from the Conditions and Guidelines for all volunteers to note:

-The TSA Conditions (Para.
-15.1) state that all life jackets should be US Coast Guard approved.
+The TSA Conditions (13.1) state that all life jackets should be US Coast Guard approved.
 Previously, the popular Zhik brand life jackets were not U.S. Coast Guard-approved.
-In 2019, however, Zhik released a U.S. Coast Guard-approved Type III PFD.
+In 2019 Zhik released a U.S. Coast Guard-approved Type III PFD.
 All sailors who wear the Zhik brand PFD should ensure theirs is the newer version that is U.S. Coast Guard-approved.
 If it is not, the sailors should be asked to find or borrow something different.
 They should not be permitted to compete in the non-approved life jackets.

 The official notice board should have local emergency contacts and other important safety information.
 Additionally, one person should be designated as on-shore safety.
 This person: